BANGALORE, India, – Jan. 19, 2011 – Symantec Corp. (Nasdaq: SYMC) today announced the findings of its .

-The study reveals that as attack kits become more accessible and relatively easier to use, they are being utilized much more widely.
+The that as become more accessible and relatively easier to use, they are being utilized much more widely.
 This has attracted traditional criminals who would otherwise lack the technical expertise into cybercrime, fueling a self-sustaining, profitable, and increasingly organized global economy.

 What are Attack Toolkits ?